 What is a Merchant Cash Advance?

+A Merchant Cash Advance is a form of financing that allows you to use the credit card transaction volume you’re already processing to borrow money from a bank.
+Unlike traditional loans, which are for a set amount of time, a Merchant Cash Advance gives you access to funds on an as-needed basis over a set period of time.
 A merchant cash advance is a type of business funding provided by a merchant services provider.
 This type of cash advance allows you to borrow money against your future profits.
-A merchant cash advance is ideal for small businesses that process use credit card processing.
+A merchant cash advance is ideal for small businesses that use credit card processing.

 Cash Advance Definition (MCA)

 A cash advance is a sales agreement where the merchant “sells” their future revenue to a cash advance company for immediate working capital.
 Simply put, a merchant services provider loans your business a lump sum of money, which you pay back with a percentage of your credit and debit card sales over time.

 Merchant services providers collect their loans through a percentage of your business’s credit and debit card sales.
 This means there are no set repayment dates, as your payments depend on the cash flow of your business.
 However, most cash advance providers expect repayment within 18 months.
 What you’re borrowing against is your future revenue in exchange for a lump sum.
 If you’re in need of funding quickly and know you’ll be making sales to repay the advance in the future, a merchant cash advance is a great option.

 How to qualify for a merchant cash advance